In this section

 Future development and support

-The second edition will be released in stages at the end of year 1 and year 2 of the revision.
 On completion of the second edition, the DPC intends to integrate its maintenance and review with its Digital Preservation Technology Watch Report series.
 Oversight for commissioning of the revision of Handbook chapters and the Reports, or commissioning of new topics for Reports or content in the Handbook will be the responsibility of a DPC editorial advisory board.